JezzieCode/Battleships/README.md

 Welcome USER_NAME,

-This is the Code Institute student template for deploying your third portfolio project, the Python command-line project.
+This is the PP3 project and creating a battleship game.
+Code Institute student template for deploying your third portfolio project, the Python command-line project.
 The last update to this file was: **August 17, 2021**

 ## Reminders